martinschneider/justtestlah/src/site/markdown/index.md

 ## Known issues & limitations

 * JustTestLah! requires Java 8 or higher (and has been tested on Java 8, 9, 10 and 11).

-Due to an [issue in OpenCV](https://github.com/openpnp/opencv/issues/33) the template matching functionality is currently not supported beyond Java 9.
+* Template matching using Appium (aka server-mode) is still in an early stage.
+The latest RC of JustTestLah! actually uses a snapshot version of the Appium Java client to access this feature.
+One known issue is that setting the `threshold` will have no effect when using server-mode template matching.
+The default value of `0.5` will always be used.
+I am working on a fix.

 * The Galen PoC only works on Appium 1.7.
 Newer versions are not yet supported.
+Please feel free to contribute an update for this feature.

 ## Contact and support